-As a leading luxury wedding venue, we’re thrilled to be celebrating National Marriage week.
+As a leading luxury wedding venue, we’re thrilled to be celebrating National Marriage week with a celebration of a wedding anniversary.
 With 150 acres of beautiful historic parkland, magnificent State Rooms and luxury accommodation, Wynyard Hall really is the most romantic setting for weddings, weekend retreats and special celebrations alike.

 Families often choose to celebrate wedding anniversaries at Wynyard Hall, and there is one special celebration that the team was delighted to be part of…